nspyre-org/nspyre/docs/contributing.rst

 You may have noticed that the *directives* in the above examples all use a similar markup syntax -- that is, they start with ``.. [name]``. *Explicit markup* is used in **reST** for most constructs.
 There is also a secondary idea called a *directive* - a generic block of *explicit markup*.
 It is one of the extension mechanisms of **reST**, and Sphinx makes heavy use of it.
 A directive ends it's generic block with ``::`` after it's name (e.g. ``.. code-block::`` shown above).
 This syntax is used extensively for more complex features, such as images, roles, comments, and admonitions.

 Again, there is a lot that can be said about markup languages; we haven't even talked about tables, roles, field lists, or substitutions.
 But included here is everything you need to get started and *all* of the information necessary to write this very *Contributing* section of the documentation.
-Lastly, there are many resources already available online and you should avail yourself of those which best help:
+Lastly, there are many resources already available online and you should avail yourself of them:

 * `reStructuredText Primer (recommended guide) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
 * `A ReStructuredText Primer (by docutils -- the maintainers) <https://docutils.readthedocs.io/en/sphinx-docs/user/rst/quickstart.html>`_